Images shot on Kodak Gold 200 in Yashica Electro 35 GSN

-The word recreation and its different meanings are fitting here.
-You’ve got the type that people do in the park or by dancing.
+The word recreation and its different meanings are very fitting here.
+You’ve got the one that people do in the park or by dancing.
 The one that’s like leisure.

 Then you’ve got the one that’s like reproduce.
 Like how images of the scenes I came across have been recreated on the Kodak Gold 200 I shot them on.

-Consider this.
-If you do photography as a way to relax or unwind, you’re using the recreation (of scenes) as recreation (leisure activity) to lead to the recreation (rebuilding) of your mental well-being.
+If you do photography as a way to relax, you’re using the recreation (of scenes) as recreation (leisure activity) to lead to the recreation (rebuilding) of your mental well-being.

 I think, short of putting an Xzibit meme here, there’s not a great deal else I can add to that.